CheersLoveDani/OTB-Frontend/README.md

 <img src='ScreenCaps\Team-Page.png'>
 <img src='ScreenCaps\Teams-Page.png'>

-## Challenges
+## What I learnt

+I found the main two things I learnt from making this site was project time management and planning was very important and significantly improved what I could get done in my time frame.
+Also I picked up Chakra-UI as a helpful skill which I will be sure to use in future projects.

-### Overall
+### Challenges

 Most of the challenges involved with making this site was extra features after the MVP.
 I would say that the end vision of what I would like to do with it in the future is a lot more complex than what I could complete on my own in the time frame, not that it was a small amount.
 I would like to revisit and rebuild this site in the future and give myself more time with it.

 ### Bugs

 Deployment of this project came up with some errors on the back end at first.
-The problem i was having was that I was forgetting a .env file which doesn't get uploaded to github since it is ignored.
+The problem I was having was that I was forgetting a .env file which doesn't get uploaded to GitHub since it is ignored.
 At one point I had reset the folder and forgotten to add back the .env file.

-## What I learnt
+##

-I found the main two things I learnt from making this site was project time management and planning was very important and significantly improved what I could get done in my time frame.
-Also I picked up Chakra-UI as a helpful skill which I will be sure to use in future projects.
+One of the biggest wins was thoroughly planning enough that I barely had to edit my back end after the initial version of it.
+Also more in general the App functions very well and feels good to use.
+Showing it to my friends they quickly made accounts and started using the app without me having to explain how any of it worked.